arneeide/EconMult/README.md

 Both EconMult and PopulationGrowth are Mathematica packages and should be loaded in Mathematica.

 ## Installation
+Install the files here as an application by selecting "Install..." from the file-menu in Mathematica.

+## Usage
 Load the Econmult\` package into a Mathematica notebook:

  Needs["EconMult\`"]